 - Our pupil and staff election and recruitment processes truly reflect our school's diverse ethnic community

 3) Fostering good relations across all characteristics between people who share a protected characteristic and people who do not share it

-- Our assemblies, Personal Development days programme and cultural events such as Black History and Dance production (latest July 2019) promote tolerance and friendship.
+- Our assemblies, Personal Development days programme and cultural events such as Black History and Dance productions promote tolerance and friendship.
 Our RE curriculum shares an understanding of the range of religions and cultures.
 Other curriculum areas also promote aspects of tolerance and friendship such as: English, Geography, History and Drama.